-Click the Amend button for each commit that you want to amend.
+- Click Amend for each commit that you want to amend.
 All the changes you had committed are staged.
-You can decide which changes to stage or unstage and combine commits.

-Use the Unamend button if you change your mind and prefer to keep a commit untouched.
-This resets the head commit to the commit you have just "unamended".
-If there are several commits to "unamend", click Unamend all commits (-).

-- 2. Once you are happy with the changes, in the Message box, enter a commit message for the staged changes. - 3.
+You can decide which changes to stage or unstage and combine commits. - Use Unamend if you change your mind and prefer to keep a commit untouched.
+This option resets the head commit to the commit you have just "unamended".
+If there are several commits to "unamend", click Unamend all commits (-). - 2.
+When you are happy with the changes, enter a commit message for the staged changes in the Message box. - 3.
 Click Commit or Commit (Signed Off).